telerik/ajax-docs/api/server/Telerik.Web.UI/GridEditCommandColumn.md

                 explicitly.
 You can do so simply by specifying the custom name that you want to choose:<radG:GridTemplateColumn UniqueName="ColumnUniqueName"></radG:GridTemplateColumn>

-###  EditFormHeaderTextFormat `String`
+###  UpdateImageUrl `String`

-String that formats the HeaderText when the column is displayed in an edit form

-###  DataType `Type`

-Gets or sets (see the Remarks) the type of the data from the DataField as it
+Gets or sets the URL for the image that will be used to fire the Update command.
-                was set in the DataSource.

-#### Remarks
-The DataType property supports the following base .NET Framework data
-                types:BooleanByteCharDateTimeDecimalDoubleInt16Int32Int64SByteSingleStringTimeSpanUInt16UInt32UInt64

-###  FilterControlWidth `Unit`

-Use this property to set width to the filtering control (depending on the column type, this may be a normal textbox, RadNumericTextBox, RadDatePicker, etc.)
+                This property should be used in conjunction with  set to ImageButton.

-###  FilterControlAltText `String`
+###  UpdateText `String`

-Gets or Sets the text value which should be added to alt attribute of the filter control
+Gets or sets a string, representing the text that will be used for the Update

-###  FilterCheckListWebServiceMethod `String`

-Get or Set the Methood from CheckListWebServicePath Web Service defined in the TableView,
-            that to be used for getting data for the filter check list
+            button.

-###  FilterCheckListEnableLoadOnDemand `Boolean`
+###  Visible `Boolean`

-Get or Set if the Filter Check List will load data on demand from server.
+Gets or sets a value indicating if the column and all corresponding cells would be rendered.

 ## Methods

-###  InitializeCell

-#### Returns

-`System.Void`

 ###  Clone